Skip to the main content.

 Reports ranged from just localized pockets of corrosion in small areas to uniform coverage of metal surface by corrosion in the vapor space

-Takeaway #2: Most owners were not aware that corrosion could be affecting their tanks
+Takeaway #2: Most owners were not aware that corrosion could be affecting their tanks and Takeaway #3: Corrosion affected metal & fiberglass tanks equally

 A second finding was that most owners were likely not aware that corrosion could be affecting their USTs.
-This coming from the fact that less than 25% of the owners reported having corrosion problems, but 83% of them ended up having moderate to severe corrosion damage.
+This comes from the fact that less than 25% of the owners reported having corrosion problems, but 83% of them ended up having moderate to severe corrosion damage.

 Takeaway #4: Exposed metal in the highest parts of the tanks exhibited the highest levels of corrosion damage